MrGramps91/Mediaplayer/README.md

   - in 'Main.java' set video format to a static 1280x760 / added 40 more pixels to the height to display the control bar
   - in 'MediaBar.java' I added event handlers and listenrs to help interaction with the media player, a 'pause' event method a 'video time' listener and a 'Volume' listener

+  26 Sep 2017:
+  - In 'Main.java' added the event handler to open files to choose different file for the player.